sematext/docs/docs/synthetics/browser-monitor.md

 title: Browser Monitor
 description: Browser monitor can monitor website performance and user journeys.

-The browser monitor can be used to monitor a single webpage or a user journey across multiple pages.
+The browser monitor can be used to monitor a single web page or a user journey across multiple pages.
 The browser monitor loads the URL or executes the configured script in a Chrome browser.
 It records various performance metrics during the execution.
 The script can extract & verify the page content using `assert` API during the execution.
 It can optionally collect screenshots.

 ## Configuration